Ikergune/firos/README.md

 POST /robot/connect
 -------------------

-This API will make firos to search for new robots and topics that are allowed in the configuration whitelist and will connect to them
+This API will make FIROS to search for new robots and topics that are allowed in the configuration whitelist and will connect to them

 POST /robot/diconnect/NAME
 --------------------------

-This API will make firos to disconnect from the robot specified in the path parameter NAME.
+This API will make FIROS to disconnect from the robot specified in the path parameter NAME.
 It will delete any connection an delete the entity from the context broker.

 POST /whitelist/write
 ---------------------